jamespeterschinner/async_v20/doc/source/annotations.rst

 .. note::
     The class' in :mod:`async_v20.endpoints.annotations`
-    are used as argument annotations for some :ref:`api-docs` calls, in order to correctly map passed arguments to the correct endpoint parameter
+    are used as parameter annotations for some :ref:`api-docs` calls, in order to correctly map passed arguments to the correct endpoint parameter